On the way up, every buy is a good buy, because mistakes are papered over as the market rises. On the way down, every buy is a bad buy

 Not everyone can make it as a successful Porsche collector.
 It takes a blend of emotion, knowledge, and temperament to put together the right cars at the right time to end up with something special.

-Like most things in life that really matter-a great marriage, Read More
+Like most things in life that really matter-a great marriage, a Read More

 Ever notice the guy at your cousin’s wedding, endlessly scrolling through his Blackberry during the service?